firavoyage/blogging/readme.md

   - .attack on titan (2013)
   - .school days (2007)
   - .white album (2009)
+  - .chitose is in the ramune bottle (2025)
 - games
   - angry birds (2009)
   - minecraft (2011)